elunna/nerfhack-changelog/README.md

 * Dragon scales do not provide secondary intrinsics, they must be enchanted into scale-mail for the secondary effect to kick in.
 * Green dragon scale mail also grants regeneration.
 * Silver dragon scale mail offers protection against most blinding attacks.
+* Silver dragon scales and scale mail are actually coated in silver (Splice)
 * Shimmering dragon scales convey displacement; the scale-mail also conveys stun resistance.
 The scales also provide -2AC and the scale-mail provides -5AC.

 ### Comestibles